This page was last revised 28 Jan 2012.

 Any PC running Windows98 or later is likely to be adequate but visit the software websites for details of minimum spec.

-There needs to be a delay between the moment when the reflector on the wheel passes the sensor and the normal striking point.
+The sensors require a delay between the moment when the signal is sent to the computer - as the mock bell passes BDC - and the normal striking point.
 This delay can be applied in software and Abel, Beltower and Ringing Master all include provision for this.

-Alternative designs such as David Bagley’s sensor and single bell interface (SBI) provide the delay in the interface.
+Alternative designs such as David Bagley’s optical sensor and single bell interface (SBI) provide the delay in the interface.
 For further information visit David Bagley’s website www.ringing.demon.co.uk.
 The end result is the same.

 (b) RISC OS Alternative